Pinetown: Healthcare

+Safety

+Pinetown Police Station is located on Josiah Gumede Road in the Pinetown CBD with its large SAPS policing precinct covering most of Pinetown as well as Kloof, New Germany, Wyebank and Zamokuhle.
+The southern portion of Pinetown, known as the greater Mariannhill area, stretching south from Mariannhill to Regency Park and Savannah Park is covered by Mariannhill SAPS.

 Sport

 Cricket club

 Pinetown Cricket Club, established in 1873, is believed to be the oldest cricket club in KwaZulu-Natal and amongst the oldest in South Africa.
 The club, originally located at the Civic Centre in central Pinetown, has subsequently moved to Lahee Park.
 Under the chairmanship of former Pinetown mayor Vernon Hall, Lahee Park hosted ten first class games between 1974 and 1979.
 Former internationals Norman Crookes (twice selected for the Springbok squad) and Tertius Bosch have previously represented the club.
 Khaya Zondo and Cameron Delport from the 2010 Dolphins team have a close association with the club, as do KZN "B" cricketers Bruce Kruger and Kyle Buckthorp.

 Comrades Marathon

 Pinetown is situated on the route of the popular Comrades Marathon, which runs along the Old Main Road from Westville, over Cowies Hill past the Civic Centre and on to Fields Hill, and vice versa.
-This event always attracts hundreds of spectators who line the route every year to catch a glimpse of their friends and loved ones in the marathon.
+This event always attracts hundreds of spectators.